inBeat/inbeat-website/content/top-influencers/instagram/painters/peru/_index.md

 ---
-title: Top 10 Painters Instagram Influencers In Peru In 2023
+title: Top 10 Painters Instagram Influencers In Peru In 2024
 description: >-
-  Find top painters Instagram influencers in Peru in 2023.
-Most popular hashtags: #peru #limaperu #feliz #pazinterior.
+  Find top painters Instagram influencers in Peru in 2024.
+Most popular hashtags: #peru #ootd #grwm #humor.
 platform: Instagram
-hits: 14
+hits: 16
-text_top: Discover the most popular Instagram profiles on inBeat.
+text_top: Identify the most popular Instagram profiles on inBeat.
-text_bottom: inBeat holds 14 Instagram influencers like this in Peru for you to work with.
+text_bottom: Our database holds 16 Instagram influencers like this in Peru for you to work with.
 profiles:
   - username: "luiscolanart"
     fullname: >-